 - Lock all door and windows when leaving the house or even when you’re just out in the garden.
 Make sure that you double-lock UPVC doors (lift handle and turn the key).

-- If you have to leave a spare key outside (e.g. for carers) then make sure that you use a police accredited key safe.
+- If you have to leave a spare key outside (e.g. for carers) then make sure that you use a Police Preferred key safe.

 - Have visible security devices such as a burglar alarm and make sure that you set it every time you leave the house.